 For children in grades K through 12, evaluations conducted by the school can lead to an educational classification of autism and entitle your child to special education services.
 Keep in mind that special education looks very different from what it looked like in the past.
 Children can receive special education services in the general education classroom or in a smaller class setting, depending on the needs of the child.

 If your child is doing fine academically and not demonstrating behavior/social needs at school, it is unlikely that a school evaluation is the best route to go.
-The main purpose of a school evaluation is to determine if your child needs special education.
-Even if your child has an autism spectrum disorder, special education may not be necessary if he/she succeeding in a general education classroom without support.
-If you believe this is the case, but still would like to get help for your child outside of school, a private evaluation through a psychologist, psychiatrist, developmental pediatrician, or clinic would be a better option.
+The main purpose of a school evaluation is to determine if your child needs special education or a 504 plan (a plan that entitles your child to accommodations and/or modifications in the school setting).
+If you don’t think your child needs support in school, but would still like to get help for your child outside of school, a private evaluation through a psychologist, psychiatrist, developmental pediatrician, or clinic would be a better option.
 If you are concerned about your child’s social skills in school but not concerned about his academic progress or behavior, talk to you child’s school team (guidance counselor, principal, teacher, etc.) to determine what programs the school might have to help your child with social skills.
 Some children with Autism Spectrum Disorder need specific instruction on how to relate socially to others.

 Related Article: 5 Great Activities to Do with Your Social Skills Group